 - Cantabs C (98th)

-Gill Cooper, Sue Hakenbeck, Hatty Haysom, Hana Lango Allen, Marie Guingouain, Sue Waterhouse, Paivi Pirhonen, Catherine Watson, Robert Nimmo (cox)
+Gill Cooper, Sue Hakenbeck, Hatty Haysom, Hana Lango Allen, Marie Guingouain, Sue Waterhouse, Paivi Pirhonen, Catherine Watson, Isabel Nimmo (cox)

 - Cantabs D (246th, first ever D entry for Cantabs)